trapcoin-dev/Trapcoin/README.md

 We also have a discord server if you have questions or want to support the project: https://discord.gg/fEkvN39

+You can also contact us per e-mail: trpcoin@gmail.com

 ## Building:

 ### On *nix: